the-gigi/gigi-zone/content/posts/2024/09/postgres-rds-eks/index.md

 - Fetch the username and password
 - Connect to the DB using your favorite visual DB tool with the Postgres credentials

-## Fetch the IP address of the RDS instance or proxy
+## Fetch the endpoint of the RDS instance or proxy

-We will use the AWS CLI to fetch the IP address of the RDS instance or proxy and also jq for minor formatting.
+We will use the AWS CLI to fetch the endpoint of the RDS instance or RDS proxy and also `jq` for minor formatting.
 If you are command-line challenged you are in the wrong place, buddy 🤷.

 You need to have the AWS CLI installed and configured with the appropriate profile that has